raghavgupta0296/ColourNet/README.md

 2. Parallel inverse convolution layers to bring those extracted layers in the same ht-wid dimension
 3. Concatenating the layers to form a hypercolumn.
 It contains a lot of information about the input image.
 4. A convolutional network taking in the hypercolumn and producing the output channels.
+5. Used Batch Normalisation and ReLu in between layers

 # Error & Optimization
 Euclidean distance between each pixel value in: